Binan-URMF/VoiceCalculator/README.md

 # Voice-Controlled Calculator

 ## Overview
-This is a simple voice-controlled calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+This is a simple voice-controlled calculator i made while in high school that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 It uses speech recognition to input numbers and operations.

 ## Features
 - **Voice Recognition:** Understands spoken numbers and commands.